updated in August 2008

 On a personal note, I love living in Birmingham and I love the people.
 I shall not be going back to London - they have nothing that Birmingham has.

-Thanks for a great site - Dave (ex saaf londnaaa)
+Thanks for a great site - Dave (ex Saaf Londnaaa)

 Hi John: